dutoitc/copper/README.md

 Here is a list of actual components:

 ## Collectors
-* Http collector: get a web page, then grep page for values production
+* Http collector: get a web page, then grep page for values production (todo)
 * Jmx collector: get values from JMX MBean server
-* Oracle collector: get values from Oracle database (in progress)
+* Jdbc collector: get values from Jdbc database
-* Log collector: get values from a log file (in progress; should support scp
+* Log collector: get values from a log file (todo; should support scp)

 ## Reporters
 * Mail reporter: report values, messages by mail